crawford/terraform-provider-libvirt/website/docs/r/network.markdown

 * `autostart` - (Optional) Set to `true` to start the network on host boot up.
   If not specified `false` is assumed.
 * `dns_host` - (Optional) a DNS host entry block.
 You can have one or more of these blocks in your network definition.
-You must specify both `ip` and `hostnames`.
+You must specify both `ip` and `hostname`.

 ```hcl
 resource "libvirt_network" "my_network" {